Reset the global financing agenda to ensure digital childhoods are safe, inclusive and empowering

 rom online sexual exploitation and abuse to cyberbullying and privacy violations, children face alarming risks every time they go online.
 Digital technologies are evolving fast, but public investments to make digital spaces safe for children by design and not as an afterthought remain dangerously behind.
 Most African countries still lack coordinated systems and budget allocations to address online harms.

-The Roundtable will bring together governments, donors, financial institutions and private sector to catalyze strategic investment and policy action that protects children from digital harms while advancing inclusive, safe digital transformation.
-Specifically, it will aim to:
+The High-level Roundtable and the Plenary Dialogue will bring together Governments, philanthropic organizations, global institutions, private sector actors, survivors and youth to discuss strategic investments and policy action to protect children from digital risks and harms while advancing inclusive, safe digital transformation.

 Comming soon